ODA-API/issues/README.md

-# On Demand Accessibility API
+# On Demand Accessibility API Feedback
 This repository acts as a public feedback/bug tracker for ODA API (www.oda-api.com).

 There are only a few rules for creating issues here: